Solomon Denenberg's Bar Mitzvah

 No photos.
 For the same reason as the electronics, photography is not allowed.

 Young children and infants.
 If you have a very young child, it is fine to bring something to keep him quietly occupied.
 "Quietly" is the operative word: books are fine, but toys that inspire or require noise are not.
 Also we don't write on the Sabbath, so have your child read or play rather than draw.
-Electronics are absolutely out.
+No electronics.
 If your child is going to be miserable in the service, you may want to consider getting a sitter for the occasion.
 If you bring an infant, everyone understands that babies sometimes fuss.
 But if he cries, take him out to the lobby where he can make noise and not disrupt the service.
 That's fine; you'll see other people doing just that.
 There is a separate playroom off the lobby that you are welcome to use as well.

 Decorum.
-You are not expected to maintain silence during the service.
+You are not expected to maintain strict silence during the service.
 You can lean over to your neighbor and ask a question or make a comment; you'll see other people doing that, too.
 Use a quiet voice so you don't distract whoever is sitting around you.

 The Torah

 There will be eight separate short readings from the Torah.
 A blessing is made before and after each reading.
 There will be different Torah readers, and different people making those blessings, so while the Torah is out of the ark on the lectern, there will be lots of people moving around the pulpit.
 It's a fun part of the service.
-Sima's uncle Larry Denenberg will be the one calling up people to the lectern at the appropriate times.

 Two main books